After the Poplar Inn …

 Samuel’s gravestone remembers him as “late Corporal of H.M.
 3rd Foot Guards, Parish Clerk for 21 years, and servant of his country in Egypt and at the battles of Talavera (1809), Busaco (1810), Fuentes d’Onoro (1811), and Waterloo (1815)”.

 Writing in the Ilkeston Pioneer of April 1854, the Venerable Whitehead (no relation !!) …

 “A glorious old fellow… !
-Octogenarian* as he is, he wouldn’t mind shouldering musket and marching against his country’s foe — the foe of liberty and civilization.
+Octogenarian (*not quite !!) as he is, he wouldn’t mind shouldering musket and marching against his country’s foe — the foe of liberty and civilization.
 There would be worse soldiers in the field that SERJEANT WHITEHEAD “ (At this time, the time of the Crimean War, the ‘foe’ was the Russian Army).